eltociear/website/documentation/2026-team/GGF-onboarding/02-Context/README.md

 ---

+### **g20-global-inequality-report-2025.pdf** (Policy report, ~70 pages, 2-3 hours)
+**"G20 Extraordinary Committee Report on Global Inequality"**

+Commissioned by the G20 South Africa Presidency (November 2025), this authoritative report provides comprehensive analysis of global inequality - its scale, drivers, consequences, and policy solutions.

+**Why this matters for GGF:**
+- The G20 (world's major economies) officially recognizes inequality as an urgent crisis
+- Many of the report's policy recommendations align directly with GGF's approach
+- It validates that systemic change is necessary, not just redistribution
+- Provides hard data and authoritative framing you can use in grant applications

+**Key findings that validate GGF:**
+- 83% of countries have high income inequality (Gini >0.4)
+- Wealth inequality is far higher than income inequality
+- Inequality is a *choice* - it results from policy decisions and can be reversed
+- Neoliberal policies (deregulation, privatization, austerity) directly increased inequality
+- Solutions require rewriting rules, not just redistribution

+**When to read:**
+- When writing grant applications that need authoritative statistics
+- When someone asks "is there evidence this is a real problem?"
+- When pitching to municipalities who want to see this is globally recognized
+- When you need ammunition against "markets will solve this" arguments

+**What you'll get:**
+- Devastating statistics on inequality (70+ pages of hard data)
+- Analysis of how neoliberal policies created inequality (validates GGF's diagnosis)
+- Policy recommendations that overlap with GGF (IP reform, trade rules, public investment)
+- Credibility by association (G20-commissioned, major economists including Stiglitz)

+**How to use strategically:**

+**DO:**
+- Extract key statistics for grant applications (summary pages 4-13)
+- Reference it as validation: "As the recent G20 inequality report confirms..."
+- Use it to show this isn't fringe thinking - it's mainstream concern
+- Quote specific statistics (83% of countries have high inequality, etc.)
+- Cite it when explaining why Hearts currency and BAZs address real problems

+**DON'T:**
+- Share the whole 70-page PDF with municipalities (too dense)
+- Lead with this in pitches (lead with concrete proposals like TAK-405)
+- Use it as a substitute for GGF's own materials
+- Forget it's from November 2025 (very recent, very relevant)

+**Key sections by use case:**

+For **grant applications:**
+- Summary Report (pages 4-13): Digestible overview with key stats
+- Section 1 (pages 15-21): Hard data on scale of inequality
+- Box "Key facts on inequality" (page 5): Perfect for copy-pasting

+For **understanding drivers:**
+- Section 3 (pages 27-32): Why inequality happened (validates GGF's analysis)
+- Subsection on neoliberalism (page 29): Shows policy choices created this

+For **policy alignment:**
+- Section 5 (pages 34-45): Policy recommendations
+- Note how many overlap with GGF: IP reform, rewriting trade rules, public investment, addressing corporate power

+For **pitching to academics/researchers:**
+- The entire report - shows GGF addresses problems major economists recognize

+**Example usage in grant application:**

+"According to the November 2025 G20 Global Inequality Report, 83% of countries now experience high income inequality (Gini coefficient >0.4), affecting 90% of the world's population.
+The report identifies neoliberal policies - deregulation, privatization, and austerity - as key drivers of this inequality, and recommends systemic reforms including rewriting intellectual property rules, reforming trade agreements, and expanding public investment.
+Our project directly addresses these systemic issues through [specific GGF mechanism]..."

+**Critical distinction:**

+This report is **external validation**, not GGF material.
+It strengthens your case by showing that:
+- Major international bodies (G20) recognize the same problems
+- Leading economists (Stiglitz et al.) validate the diagnosis
+- The solutions proposed overlap with GGF's approach

+Use it to demonstrate GGF is responding to real, urgent, globally-recognized crises - not pursuing utopian fantasies.

+---

 ### **GGF Vision 2050 - The Pathway to Planetary Stewardship** (Strategic roadmap, ~4 pages, 15 min)
 **The 25-year pathway from pilots to planetary stewardship**